amritpandey23/amritpandey23.github.io/posts/playstation-vs-xbox-dilemma.md

 .. type: text
 -->

-I never thought I would face a TV dilemma like Sheldon did in real life!
+_I never thought I would face a TV dilemma like Sheldon did in real life!
 But this dilemma is as real as it gets and is also unavoidable.
 It's about whether I should go for an Xbox or a PlayStation.
-And I don't even have a girl friend like Amy who would offer to buy me both :(.
+And I don't even have a girl friend like Amy who would offer to buy me both :(._

 ![Sheldon confused between buying an Xbox One and PS4](/images/sheldon_confused_xbox_ps.webp)

+---

 ## Why do I want to buy a console?